postgrespro/mamonsu/README.md

     client = zabbix_host_name
     address = zabbix_server
     ```
     By default, Mamonsu will collect both PostgreSQL and system metrics.
-If required, you can disable metrics collection of either type by setting the enabled parameter to False in the [postgres] or [system] section of the agent.conf file, respectively.
+If required, you can disable metrics collection of either type by setting the enabled parameter to False in the [postgres] or [system] section of the *agent.conf* file, respectively.
     ```editorconfig
     [system]
     ; enabled by default
     enabled = True
     ```
     If you are going to collect PostgreSQL metrics, specify connection parameters for the PostgreSQL server you are going to monitor.
-In the user, password and database fields, you must specify the mamonsu_user, mamonsu_password and the mamonsu_database used for bootstrap, respectively.
-If you skipped the bootstrap, specify a superuser credentials and the database to connect to.
+In the user, password and database fields, you must specify the *mamonsu_user*, *mamonsu_password* and the *mamonsu_database* used for `bootstrap`, respectively.
+If you skipped the `bootstrap`, specify a superuser credentials and the database to connect to.
     > **_NOTE:_** Mamonsu stores passwords as plain text in its configuration file, so control access to this file.
     ```editorconfig
     [postgres]